 Vitamin D - The Sunshine Vitamin

 As I woke up one morning and placed my feet on the ground, I found my ankle had a cracking ache, the one you know that is linked to your bones.
-A thought penetrated my mind, aging bones do require more of bone strengthening vitamins and minerals-such as Calcium, Vitamin D and the ones linked to their absorption.
+A thought passed my mind, aging bones do require more of bone strengthening vitamins and minerals-such as Calcium, Vitamin D and the ones linked to their absorption.

 Maybe I was not taking enough of them.
-Vitamins and minerals are two of the main types of nutrients that we require to live and stay healthy.
-When these are deficient in diet or are not being utilized properly in the body, some specific deficiency symptoms occur.
+Vitamins and minerals are two of the main types of nutrients that we need to live and stay healthy.
+When these are deficient in our diet or are not being utilized properly in the body, some specific deficiency symptoms occur.
 When the deficient nutrient is resupplied before irreversible damage occurs, the signs and symptoms are reversed.

 What are Vitamins?

-Vitamins are organic compounds found in very small amounts in food and required for metabolism, protection, maintenance of health and proper growth.
-In general, vitamins cannot be synthesized by the body and humans depend on their diet to supply vitamins.
+Vitamins are organic compounds found in very small amounts in food and are required for metabolism, protection, maintenance of health and proper growth.
+In general, vitamins cannot be synthesized by the body, and humans depend on their diet to supply them.
 However, certain vitamins can be synthesized in the body to some extent, such as vitamin D that is produced when the skin is exposed to sunlight; niacin which can be synthesized from the amino acid tryptophan; and vitamin K and biotin are synthesized by bacteria living in the gut.
 Vitamins help our body to grow and work the way it should.

 There are 13 vitamins—vitamins A, C, D, E, K, and the B vitamins (thiamine, riboflavin, niacin, pantothenic acid, biotin, B6, B12, and folate).